 Our Exchange Programs

-- The London Program (The Connexion): The Connexion is Greensboro College’s exchange program with Southlands College of Roehampton University in London.
+- The London Program: Greensboro College’s exchange program with Southlands College of Roehampton University in London.

-- The Germany Program: Greensboro College has an exchange agreement with Ludwigsburg University of Education (LUE) in Ludwigsburg, which is centrally located in southwest Germany, north of Stuttgart.
+- The Germany Program: Greensboro College’s exchange agreement with Ludwigsburg University of Education (LUE) in Ludwigsburg, which is centrally located in southwest Germany, north of Stuttgart.

 - The Irish-American Scholars Program in Northern Ireland: Because of our affiliation with the United Methodist Church and our sponsorship of an Irish student in the Business Education Initiative (BEI) with the government of Northern Ireland, Greensboro College can nominate up to three students to be considered for selection as Irish-American Scholars.

 - UNC-Greensboro Study Abroad and Exchange Program: www.uncg.edu/ipg/studyabroad

 - UNCW Office of International Programs: https://uncw.edu/global/

 - * AIFS (American Institute for Foreign Study): www.aifs.org

 - * CIEE (Council on International Educational Exchange): www.ciee.org

 - * CIS (Center for International Studies): www.cisabroad.com

 * Indicates that Greensboro College has a signed affiliation agreement with these providers which offers additional benefits such as increased scholarship opportunities.